awalker/clock_basic/README.md

 * Configure TimeZone outside of code
 * Deal with daylight savings time
 * Configure 12/24 mode outside of code
+* Seperate shift register logic to own class
+  * Use Task instead of delay
+* Break NTP task into 3+ tasks for better timing and error handling

 # Components
 * NodeMCUv1.0 -- an esp8266 board.
 AdaFruit Hazzah with probably do.